 Speedy gave Alex an assignment today: do something with the mangoes in the fridge which were becoming too ripe already.
 Alex initially thought about a simple milkshake but wanted to incorporate gelatin in her recipe (which made me wonder if she used gelatin in her 2006 layered milk shake).
 I suggested that she puree the mangoes, use the puree instead of water in preparing gelatin then cut the firm gelatin into small cubes, spoon the cubes into glasses and pour in very cold milk.
-Like so.
+The result was this cold milk and mango pudding.

 If that’s not summery and sun-shiny enough, I don’t know what is.

-- a 90-g. pack of unflavored, sweetened clear gelatin (we use Alsa at home)
+- 1 90-gram box unflavored sweetened clear gelatin - (we use Alsa at home)

 - Make the pudding.